nasa/Transform-to-Open-Science/Module_4/Lesson_1/readme.md

 The [collaborative data science handbook by The Turing Way](https://the-turing-way.netlify.app/reproducible-research/licensing) says of restrictions to open source sharing, "As with anything else in society, some of what you can and cannot do in software (or hardware) development is determined by the law.
 Licensing is therefore an important aspect of sharing/publishing open source projects as it provides clarity for anyone looking to reuse an open source project.
 Without licenses in place, anyone who wants to reuse it will be left with legal ambiguity as to the status of using your intellectual property."

 To be considered open source, software requires a license that complies with the Open Source Definition.
-One criteria of this definition demands that open source licenses "[must allow modifications and derived works, and must allow them to be distributed under the same terms as the license of the original software](https://opensource.org/licenses/)."
+One criterion of this definition demands that open source licenses "[must allow modifications and derived works, and must allow them to be distributed under the same terms as the license of the original software](https://opensource.org/licenses/)."

 In the next lessons, licenses will be discussed in more detail.
 As you are working on a project, you may want to use code developed by others, develop your own code, and then share it.
 Licenses affect all aspects of this process and it is important to understand how different licenses may affect your ability to share your code at the time of publication.
 It is also important to consider any requirements from your funder or institution about how you license your software.